EddieTheEd/obsidiannotes-v.3/content/R-ATCHE-2(S).md

 - Basic Equilibrium: When the NaOH is added,H3O+ concentration decreases, this causes product concentrations to decrease and so the reverse reaction rate decreases and so as the forward reaction is unaltered, thus the forward reaction rate is favoured.
 Here ethanoic acid will act as a Bronsted Lowry Acid and donate a proton to water.
 - State shift and Change in Concentration: Thus, as equilibrium shifts right the concentration of H3O+ increases partially.
 - Why pH change was minimal: Thus, as the decrease in H3O+ is partially counteracted, the overall decrease in the concentration of H3O+ is minimal and so a significant increase in pH is resisted.

+### Question Type 9 - Explain Buffer Action
+*Explain how an equal mixture of Sodium ethanoate and ethanoic acid can resist changes in its pH when a small quantity of hydrochloric acid is added.*
+(4 marks)

+- Equation (1)
+	- As ethanoic acid is a weak acid and ethanoate is the conjugate base of a weak acid, when roughly equal amounts of the two substances are mixed a buffer solution is formed that is capable of resisting changes in its pH when acid/base is added.
+This is shown below:
+	- $H_{2}O + CH_{3}COOH \rightleftharpoons CH_{3}COO^{-}+H_{3}O^{+}$
+- Net Effect: When HCl is added to the buffer solution where the amount does not exceed the buffer capacity - the buffer system partially counteracts the pH change.
+- Basic Equilibrium: When the HCl is added, H3O+ concentrations increases; this causes product concentration to increase and so the reverse reaction rate increases and so as the forward reaction is unaltered, the reverse reaction is favoured.
+Here ethanoate ion acts as a Bronsted Lowry Base and accepts a proton from water.
+- State shift and change in concentration: Thus, as equilibrium shifts left and the conc of H3O+ decreases partially
+- Why pH change was minimal: Thus as the increase in H3O+ is partially countered, the overall increase in the concentration of H3O+ is minimal and so a significant decrease in pH is resisted.